HybridScale/Entanglement-Cooling-Algorithm/README.md

 ## Contribution

 This repository mirrors the principal repository of the code on Bitbucket.
-If you want to contribute to the code please contact davor.davidovic@irb.hr or jovan.odavic@irb.hr
+If you want to contribute to the code please contact *davor.davidovic@irb.hr* or *jovan.odavic@irb.hr*.

 ## How to cite the code